Skip to main content

 The authors of the documents referenced in the Religion finding aid are: Rev. Samuel Auchmuty, John Adams, Rev. Joshep Bean, Anthony Benzet, Timothy Taylor, John Burke, Rev. William Clark, David Daniels, unidentified congregational clergyman, Society of Friends, Peter Du Ponceau, Rev. Joseph Eckley, Andrew Elliot, Rev. Peter Fontaine, Thomas Hale, Henry Hill, David Humphreys, Jedediah Huntington, Thomas Jefferson, Huson Langstroth, Solomon Leonard, Rev. David Love, Rev. James Maury, Thomas Paine, Israel Pemberton, Israel Shreve, Cornell Stevenson, Thomas Storm, Antoine-Charles Du Houx Baron De Viomenil, George Washington, Anna Winslow, Marriot Arbuthnot, Henry Babcock, Rev. Enoch Hale, Isaac Moses, Rev. Calvin Whiting, and Rufus King.

-Originals: The original records are held by the David Library of the American Revolution.
+The original records are held by the David Library of the American Revolution, now located at the American Philosophical Society.

 Finding Aids:

-A brief Microfilm Shelf List, which gives the reel numbers and their corresponding document numbers, is available with the Loyalist Collection Finding Aids (red binders) and linked below as an Electronic Finding Aid record.
+A brief Microfilm Shelf List, which gives the reel numbers and their corresponding document numbers, is available in print and as a PDF.

-Electronic Finding Aid Record: Religion in the Sol Feinstone Collection.pdf
+Religion in the Sol Feinstone Collection.pdf Microfilm Shelf List.pdf